-When Giuseppe Vasi published his second book of etchings which covered the squares of Rome (1752) he was already preparing the third one on the greatest churches of the city; this may explain why his view of Piazza S. Pietro is so unusual, without the vision of the basilica; he already planned to show the traditional view of the square in Book 3 which was published in the following year.
+When Giuseppe Vasi published his second book of etchings which covered the squares of Rome in 1752 he was already preparing the third one on the greatest churches of the city; this may explain why his view of Piazza S. Pietro does not depict the basilica; he already planned to show the traditional sight of the square in Book 3 which was published in the following year.
 An interesting aspect of this particular view is that it shows the obelisk leaning slightly towards the basilica.

 The view is taken from the green dot in the 1748 map below.
-In the description below the plate Vasi made reference to: 1) Obelisk of eastern granite; 2) fountains; 3) amphitheatre by this meaning the colonnade; 4) Giardino Barberini; 5) section of the square towards S. Pietro.
+In the description below the plate Vasi made reference to: 1) Obelisk of Egyptian granite; 2) fountains; 3) amphitheatre, i.e. the colonnade; 4) Giardino Barberini; 5) section of the square towards S. Pietro.
 4) is covered in another page.